FAQs for the Domesday extracts available to buy|

 The extract comes with a glossary of terms used.

 5. How can I pay?

-We only accept Paypal, credit card and debit card payment via this web site.
+We only accept credit card and debit card payment via this web site.
 This keeps our costs down and means we can offer the extracts inexpensively.
-The payment processing is secure and handled by PayPal directly.
+The payment processing is secure and handled by a company called NetBanx.